-The DOE SWS require contractors to monitor CO during combustion testing to ensure that CO in the combustion appliance zone (CAZ) doesn't exceed 35 parts per million (ppm).
-If ambient CO levels in the combustion zone exceed 35 ppm, stop testing for your own safety.
-Ventilate the CAZ thoroughly before resuming combustion testing.
-Investigate indoor CO levels of 9 ppm or greater to find their cause.
-This is the ASHRAE 24-hour CO exposure limit.
-See "Causes of Carbon Monoxide (CO)" on page 22.
+The DOE SWS require CO monitoring during combustion testing to ensure that CO in the combustion appliance zone (CAZ) doesn't exceed 35 ppm as measured.

+- ✓ If ambient CO level in the CAZ exceeds 35 ppm, stop testing for your own safety. - ✓ Ventilate the CAZ thoroughly before resuming combustion testing. - ✓ Investigate indoor CO levels (which are greater than outdoor ambient levels) to determine their cause.
+See "Causes of Carbon Monoxide (CO)" on page 25.

-8.1.4 Worst-Case CAZ Depressurization Testing
+8.2.4 Worst-Case CAZ Depressurization Testing

-SWS Detail: 2.0105.1 Combustion Worker Safety, 2.0201.1 Combustion Appliance Zone (CAZ) Testing, 2.0201.2 Combustion Safety
+SWS Detail: 2.0103.1 Combustion Worker Safety, 2.0201.1 Combustion Appliance Zone (CAZ) Testing, 2.0201.2 Combustion Safety - Make-up Air, 2.0201.3 Vented Combustion Appliance Safety Testing

-CAZ depressurization is the leading cause of backdrafting and flame roll-out in furnaces and water heaters that vent into naturally drafting chimneys.
+CAZ depressurization is the leading cause of backdrafting and flame roll-out in furnaces and water heaters that vent into naturally drafting chimneys and venting systems.

-Worst-case vent testing uses the home's exhaust fans, air handler, and chimneys to create worst-case depressurization in the combustion-appliance zone (CAZ).
-The CAZ is an area containing one or more combustion appliances.
-During this worst-case testing, you can measure the CAZ pressure difference with reference (WRT) to outdoors and test for spillage.
+Worst-case depressurization testing uses the home's exhaust fans, air handler, and chimneys to create worst-case depressurization in the CAZ.
+During this worst-case testing, you measure the CAZ pressure difference with reference to (WRT) outdoors and test for spillage.

 Worst-case conditions do occur, and venting systems must exhaust combustion byproducts even under these extreme conditions.
 Worst-case vent testing exposes whether or not the venting system exhausts the combustion gases when the combustion-zone pressure is as negative as you can make it.
-A digital manometer is the best tool for accurate and reliable readings of both combustion-zone depressurization and chimney draft.
+A digital manometer is the best tool for accurate and reliable readings of combustion-zone depressurization.

-Flame roll-out: A serious fire hazard can occur when the chimney is blocked, when the combustion zone is depressurized, or during extremely cold weather.
+Flame roll-out: A serious fire hazard can occur when the chimney is blocked, when the combustion zone is depressurized, or when the outdoor temperature is very cold.